suyashsingh/suyashsingh.github.io/_posts/2019-12-29-udev-rules.md

 your own udev rule.

-If you have to work on making a usb device to mount on a particular mount point you can use the package [USBmount.](https://github.com/rbrito/usbmount)
+If you have to work on making a usb device to mount on a particular mount point you can also use the exsisting package [USBmount.](https://github.com/rbrito/usbmount)

-Also if you interested in triggering a script based on device insertion or removal event you will have to make sure that the script is small.
-Because udev would be waiting for your script to complete execution and other events would be missed.
-This is rude!
-Also udev would kill your script after a timeout.
+Also, if you interested in triggering a script based on device insertion or removal event you will have to make sure that the script is small.
+Because udev would be waiting for your script to complete execution and other events would be missed. **This is rude!** Also udev would kill your script after a timeout.
 The best way out of it is to have a background task – a systemd service do all the heavy lifting for you.